-Soon after this he inquired if I thought that the breaking up of the ice had destroyed the other sledge.
-I replied that I could not answer with any degree of certainty, for the ice had not broken until near midnight, and the traveller might have arrived at a place of safety before that time; but of this I could not judge.
-From this time a new spirit of life animated the decaying frame of the stranger.
-He manifested the greatest eagerness to be upon deck to watch for the sledge which had before appeared; but I have persuaded him to remain in the cabin, for he is far too weak to sustain the rawness of the atmosphere.
-I have promised that someone should watch for him and give him instant notice if any new object should appear in sight.
+Soon after this he inquired, if I thought that the breaking up of the ice had destroyed the other sledge?
+I replied, that I could not answer with any degree of certainty; for the ice had not broken until near midnight, and the traveller might have arrived at a place of safety before that time; but of this I could not judge.

+From this time the stranger seemed very eager to be upon deck, to watch for the sledge which had before appeared; but I have persuaded him to remain in the cabin, for he is far too weak to sustain the rawness of the atmosphere.
+But I have promised that some one should watch for him, and give him instant notice if any new object should appear in sight.

 Such is my journal of what relates to this strange occurrence up to the present day.
-The stranger has gradually improved in health but is very silent and appears uneasy when anyone except myself enters his cabin.
-Yet his manners are so conciliating and gentle that the sailors are all interested in him, although they have had very little communication with him.
-For my own part, I begin to love him as a brother, and his constant and deep grief fills me with sympathy and compassion.
+The stranger has gradually improved in health, but is very silent, and appears uneasy when any one except myself enters his cabin.
+Yet his manners are so conciliating and gentle, that the sailors are all interested in him, although they have had very little communication with him.
+For my own part, I begin to love him as a brother; and his constant and deep grief fills me with sympathy and compassion.
 He must have been a noble creature in his better days, being even now in wreck so attractive and amiable.

 I said in one of my letters, my dear Margaret, that I should find no friend on the wide ocean; yet I have found a man who, before his spirit had been broken by misery, I should have been happy to have possessed as the brother of my heart.

 I shall continue my journal concerning the stranger at intervals, should I have any fresh incidents to record.

-August 13th, 17--
+August 13th, 17-.